Q: When does registration open and close?

 Q: Is the event open to grades K-12?

 A: Yes, we welcome all invited guests, regardless of grade.
-Invitations are awarded through state affiliate programs, through our independent inventor program or through various school programs.
-You will receive an invitation link directly from the Invention Convention Worldwide team in order to register for the competition.
-This link will be sent through “Constant Contact” so please be sure your email will accept all mail from this provider.
-Check your junk mail for emails that will come around April 1st for those who have hosted their competitions already, or within 5 days after your event ends if it takes place after the April 1st date.
+Invitations are awarded through state affiliate programs or through our independent inventor program.
+You will receive an invitation link directly from your Invention Convention affiliate with a link to register for the competition.
 If you are questioning whether you should receive an invitation to the National competition, please contact your local state affiliate program to see if you have qualified for this event.

 Q: Can we participate in a team?